Minister of Public Security (Vietnam)

 The Minister of Public Security is the Government of Vietnam member in charge of the Ministry of Public Security.
-The Minister of Public Security directs the management functions of state for security; responsible organization, construction, management and the highest commander of the People's Public Security Forces.
+The Minister of Public Security directs the management functions of the state for security; responsible organization, construction, management and the highest commander of the People's Public Security Forces.
 Moreover, the Minister of Public Security is a Member of the Politburo and Member of Council for National Defense and Security.
-The current Vietnamese Minister of Public Security is General Tô Lâm, since 8 April 2016.
+The current Vietnamese Minister of Public Security is General Lương Tam Quang, since 6 June 2024.